JTP709/log_analysis_udacity/README.txt

 postgreSQL - 		https://www.postgresql.org/
 News database - 	https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

+Run the queries below to create the Views in the database (next section).

 Installing the database:
 To load the data, use the command: psql -d news -f newsdata.sql